GU10 or Integrated LED Downlights?

 While the optimistic view will be that they will ‘last forever’.
 Pessimists will ask "What happens when they fail?"
 If they do fail they need to be disconnected from the mains and replaced with the same fitting so that they match.

 Downlights.co.uk has been selling integrated LED downlights since they launched and sometimes they do fail but the failure rate is very low, much lower when compared to GU10 LEDs.
-Failure rates can vary but if you invest in high quality downlights such as Aurora, Halers or JCC then the failure rate is negligible, lower than 1%.
+Failure rates can vary but if you invest in high quality downlights such as Aurora, Collingwood or JCC then the failure rate is negligible, lower than 1% and newer models are evolving all the time.

 Another advantage of choosing a leading brand like these is that the design rarely changes, they have perfected their products like Volkswagen have done with their Polo or Golf models of cars.